Blog

 “When people are optimizing their strengths, they will be able to execute at another level without feeling burnout because they are passionate about what they do,” she said.

-Make Sure Employees Know Your Company Vision and Purpose
+Make Sure Employees Know Your Company’s Vision and Purpose

-Quiet quitting may be a sign your employees just don’t feel purpose when working at your company.
-It’s easy to identify that purpose in some fields (think: healthcare), but it’s important to set the vision and intention of your company for the whole organization.
+Quiet quitting may be a sign your employees just don’t feel purpose when working.
+It’s easy to identify that purpose in some fields (like healthcare), but it’s important to set the vision and intention of your company for the whole organization.

 Ask yourself these questions as an organizational leader: